m3au/playwright-bdd-cursor-template/README.md

 ## Test Scenarios

+**📚 Challenge Documentation**: For comprehensive details on each challenge, see:

+- **[UITestingPlayground Challenge Documentation](./docs/uitestingplayground-challenge.md)** - Complete guide to all 23 scenarios
+- **[AutomationExercise Challenge Documentation](./docs/automationexercise-challenge.md)** - Complete guide to all 18 scenarios

 ### UITestingPlayground Challenge

-This challenge showcases **23 comprehensive test scenarios** from [UITestingPlayground](http://uitestingplayground.com/), demonstrating various automation challenges and best practices:
+This challenge showcases **23 comprehensive test scenarios** from [UITestingPlayground](http://uitestingplayground.com/), demonstrating various automation challenges and best practices.
+See the [full challenge documentation](./docs/uitestingplayground-challenge.md) for exhaustive details.

 ### Element Identification (5 scenarios)